 - grading in the M1 and M2 years is longitudinal, and medical students will recieve grades at the end of the year in the disciplines (i.e. Physiology, biochemistry, embryology, pharmacology, immunology, etc)

 As always, the SMP changes with the med curriculum, and we have taken the opportunity to design an exciting new SMP curriculum that will now incorporate additional medical material, and provide new graduate courses that enhance the medical experience.
-The graduate courses include a two-semester Advanced Phyiology & Pathophysiology course that includes medical immunology and pathology content, and a Graduate Pharmacology course that covers pharmacology material given in the M1 spring modules, to fully complement the medical course material the students receive.
+The graduate courses include Foundations of Physiology, Advanced Phyiology & Pathophysiology (that includes pathology content), and a Graduate Pharmacology course that covers pharmacology material given in the M1 spring modules, to fully complement the medical course material the students receive.

 - SMP students take medical courses throughout the 10 months, and the courses are integrated with material from the different disciplines.